George Bent: Cheyenne historian

 By 1901 Bent was at a low stage in his life.
 He had stopped drinking, but his influence with the Cheyenne was largely gone, as was his earlier prosperity.
 His meeting with the anthropologist George Bird Grinnell was beneficial for both.
 Grinnell realized that Bent, who spoke both Cheyenne and English, was literate, and could write passable English, would be invaluable for his research into Cheyenne culture.
 (Bent had been an informant of James Mooney earlier, but he had little respect for Mooney.)
 Bent told Grinnell what he knew and arranged interviews with other Cheyenne for what he did not know.

 He wanted the story of the Cheyenne told in a book.
 In Bent's opinion, Grinnell was too slow to finish his book about the Cheyenne.
 Bent began collaborating with the deaf, nearly blind, and reclusive George E. Hyde.
 Eventually, at Bent's recommendation, Hyde became a ghost writer for Grinnell and probably wrote most of The Fighting Cheyennes, published in 1915.
 Grinnell mentioned Bent as a source in the book, but did not give him full credit for his assistance and contributions.
 Later, Grinnell wrote The Cheyenne Indians: Their History and Lifeways, in which he was more generous in crediting Bent.
 Cheyenne culture is unusually well described in Grinnell's books, thanks largely to Bent's insights and Hyde's writing.

 Although the two never met, Hyde and Bent became close collaborators.
 Bent wrote 340 letters to Hyde between 1904 and 1918.
 From these letters, Hyde distilled a book, Life of George Bent: Written from His Letters.
 Hyde finished the book but, still unknown in the anthropological fraternity, he could not find a publisher.
 Hyde and Bent's collaboration is the principal source for the Cheyenne side of the wars of the 1860s and subsequent events.

 Bent died on May 19, 1918, at Washita, Oklahoma in the 1918 flu pandemic.
 At the time, his dream of a well-written book about the history and culture of the Cheyenne was unrealized.

-In 1968, George E. Hyde's book, Life of George Bent: Written from His Letters was published, and in 2005, David F. Halaas, and Andrew E. Masich published a book on George Bent, entitled Halfbreed: The Remarkable True Story of George Bent-- Caught Between the Worlds of the Indian and the White Man.
+In 1968, George E. Hyde's book Life of George Bent: Written from His Letters was published, and in 2005, David F. Halaas and Andrew E. Masich published Halfbreed: The Remarkable True Story of George Bent-- Caught Between the Worlds of the Indian and the White Man.